nz2o/K4NWS-bot-relay/README.md

 # Matterbridge Configuration for ALERT/K4NWS
 ## Purpose
 Provide a repository to store how to configure Matterbridge from [github](https://github.com/42wim/matterbridge) to connect with Weather.IM IEM Chat.
 This chat is not an ALERT service, but we are simply relying on a relay for this.
 This can fail at any time, provided without warranty.
+Use must comply with the license agreement defined in this repository.

 ## How to install
 ### Get the VM Set Up.